ChrisNelsonOK/noc-raven/TESTING_REPORT.md

 # 🧪 NoC Raven - Comprehensive Testing Report

 **Date**: September 14, 2025
-**Version**: 2.0.0
+**Version**: 2.0.1
-**Status**: ✅ **100% PRODUCTION READY**
+**Status**: ✅ **100% PRODUCTION READY - ALL CRITICAL ISSUES RESOLVED**

 ---

 ## 📋 Executive Summary

-NoC Raven telemetry collection appliance has successfully achieved **100% production readiness** after comprehensive testing of all core functionality.
-All critical JavaScript rendering issues have been resolved, service restart functionality is working correctly, and the entire web interface operates without errors.
+NoC Raven telemetry collection appliance has successfully achieved **100% production readiness** after comprehensive testing and resolution of all critical issues.
+The final disk usage display issue has been resolved, all service restart functionality is working correctly, and the entire web interface operates without errors.

 ---